 Wendy’s is another example of something that could work for other businesses that have access to social media.

 Because 2020 has amplified the need for having an online presence, think of creative ways to replicate contests or giveaways that you normally would run in-store.

 Can you do a virtual scavenger hunt to win free prizes?
-Can you tweet out a riddle and reward the first customer that gets it right?
+Can you tweet out a riddle and reward the first customer who gets it right?
 Think outside the box and reward your customers for participating.
-They will remember, appreciate that you are trying to connect with them, and stay loyal to your brand.
+They will remember and appreciate that you are trying to connect with them and stay loyal to your brand.

 Take A Look At Your Own Business

 Now, you’ve seen a couple of examples for ways to engage with customers in 2020.